fenghsueh/Triclass-BSDefects/README.md

 ## Introduction

-This is the public repository hosting the three-class dataset for ball screw surface defects, hereinafter referred as ``KIT-BS-recls``, used in the journal paper “Domain-unique group- and its subgroup-aware diagnostics for ball screw surface defects: An open set domain adaptation approach” (under review).
+This is the public repository hosting the three-class dataset for ball screw surface defects, hereinafter referred as ``KIT-BS-recls``, used in the journal paper “Domain-unique group- and its subgroup-aware fault diagnostics for machine components: An open set domain adaptation approach” (under review) from amtc Advanced Manufacturing Technology Center at Tongji University.

-It is a reclassified version of the original bi-class dataset, hereinafter referred as ``KIT-BS``, published by the wbk Institute of Production Science at the Karlsruhe Institute of Technology.
+It is a reclassified version of the original bi-class dataset published by the wbk Institute of Production Science at the Karlsruhe Institute of Technology, hereinafter referred as ``KIT-BS``.

 ## Note on Relabellings